webyrd/Barliman/README.md

 * partial evaluation of the interpreter to speed up evaluation
 * add support for macros
 * explore predicates/generators/QuickCheck-like functionality
-* add ability to fill in test input/outputs, given a fully or mostly specified definition
 * explore other synthesis techniques, model checking, etc., as alternatives or additions to the miniKanren-based program synthesis in Barliman
 * add tree automata support to support grammars
 * add abstract interpretation for miniKanren to speed up the synthesis